Sample Human Resources Director Job Description

 - Monitors all pay practices and systems for effectiveness and cost containment.

 - Leads participation in at least one salary survey per year.

 - With the assistance of the CFO, obtains cost-effective, employee serving benefits; monitors national benefits environment for options and cost savings.

-- Leads the development of benefit orientations and other benefit training.
+- Leads the development of benefit orientations and other benefits training.